-ANZ Seeds of Renewal - Creating education and employment opportunities to help build thriving communities
+Seeds of Renewal 2016 - Helping build vibrant, sustainable rural communities through education and employment opportunities

-Seeds of Renewal is a grant program, supported by ANZ, which aims to contribute to building thriving communities in regional Australia.
-Since it started in 2003, Seeds of Renewal has provided more than $3 million in grants to over 635 community projects.
+Seeds of Renewal is a grants program supported by ANZ that has been running since 2002, with the sole purpose of helping to build thriving communities in regional Australia.
+Since the program’s inception, ANZ has provided almost $4 million in grants to support 750 community projects.

-The program provides grants of up to $10,000 to community organisations for projects focused on creating education and employment opportunities.
-The grants are independently administered by the Foundation for Rural and Regional Renewal (FRRR) which delivers a number of grant programs across regional Australia.
+The Seeds of Renewal program provides technology or funding grants of up to $15,000 to community organisations for projects focused on creating education and employment opportunities.
+Technology grants (laptops and/or tablets) are provided by ANZ’s technology supplier, Lenovo, and the program is independently administered by the Foundation for Rural and Regional Renewal (FRRR).

-- Provision of certified training courses at local community centres
+- Provide certified training courses at local community centres

-- Supporting programs which help people to learn new skills and knowledge such as mentoring, structured networking opportunities or professional development (these could be virtually or in person)
+- Help people to learn new skills and knowledge such as mentoring, structured networking opportunities or professional development

-- Developing micro-business or social enterprises which help to create employment.
+- Develop micro-business or social enterprises that involve strong community engagement and help to create employment opportunities.

 How do I apply?

-To apply for a grant, please download the application form available from the Foundation for Rural Regional Renewal website.
+To apply for a grant, please read the guidelines and complete the application form available at Foundation for Rural Regional Renewal website.

 ANZ in the Community

-Seeds of Renewal demonstrates ANZ’s commitment to making a difference in regional Australia.
+The longstanding Seeds of Renewal program demonstrates ANZ’s ongoing commitment to making a difference in regional Australia.
 ANZ employees actively support their local communities through a wide range of activities including volunteering and fundraising.
-ANZ is also committed to a range of financial literacy and inclusion programs including MoneyMinded, MoneyBusiness and Saver Plus.
-For more information about these programs please visit ANZ in the community.
+ANZ is also committed to a range of financial literacy and inclusion programs, such as MoneyMinded, MoneyBusiness and Saver Plus.
+For more information about these programs please visit ANZ community.

-In 2012, Seeds of Renewal funded 35 community projects which include:
+In 2015, ANZ Seeds of Renewal funded 35 community projects that focused on:

-For more information visit your local ANZ branch or ANZ Business Centre.
-Alternatively, you can visit the Foundation for Rural Regional Renewal website or contact them on 1800 170 020.
+For more information visit your local ANZ branch or ANZ Business Centre, Foundation for Rural Regional Renewal website or contact FRRR on 1800 170 020.